Tony Veitch: Return and departure

 In the New Year of 2011, Veitch returned as the host of the Radio Sport breakfast show and, in 2013, took on other roles with the retiring of Murray Deaker.

 In January 2015, Veitch married Lisa Bryan on Puketutu Island.
 The marriage ended in late 2016.

 In October 2015 his comments in relation to the 2015 Rugby World Cup incident where a referee Nigel Owens described a contact as "Not a punch just a push of the fist" attracted widespread criticism.
 Media and members of the public commented that this was an inappropriate comment for someone convicted of domestic violence to make and representatives of New Zealand Women's Refuge and the National Council of Women responded that his statement on Facebook following the initial criticism showed "a total lack of self-awareness".
 He has since apologised over the incident.

 In May 2016 Veitch's employers NZME published a piece by him in The New Zealand Herald which included an apology for his past domestic violence.
 Representatives of New Zealand Women's Refuge responded by stating that this statement was an extension of his former victim-blaming.
 Dunne-Powell's father issued a statement similarly attacking Veitch's statement as "self-serving".

-Veitch finished hosting his weekend sport show on Newstalk ZB in December 2017 following a revamp of the station, and said he would be moving to an online platform for his show.
-He announced in October 2018 that he has given up sports broadcasting to open a villa retreat in Bali.
+He announced in October 2018 that after a reshuffle of programming at ZB the previous year that he had given up sports broadcasting to open a villa retreat in Bali, which closed down in August 2021.